gasolin/keetlink/README.md

 ## How I turn my invite link to a web link?

-2 steps:

-1. Copy and paste [PROMPT.txt](https://raw.githubusercontent.com/gasolin/keetlink/main/PROMPT.txt) content to chatGPT
+1. Click the `How to Add my room?` link in [keetlink](https://gasolin.idv.tw/keetlink/)
-2. Copy and paste the invite generate from Keet Room at the bottom.
+2. Copy and paste the invite generate from Keet Room > Room Profile > Invite.

+> [!TIP]
+> Can copy and paste [PROMPT.txt](https://raw.githubusercontent.com/gasolin/keetlink/main/PROMPT.txt) content to chatGPT and convert

 ----